Explore North Carolina without limits at these attractions, inns, resorts and hiking trails that ensure everyone can relish in NC’s beauty and fun.

 CashiersSee on mapA quarter-mile, paved walkway leads to the upper observation platform of Whitewater Falls – the highest waterfall in the East – inviting wheelchair users to admire this magnificent cascade.

 Carolina BeachSee on mapIn addition to teaching private surf and stand-up paddleboard lessons, Odysea Surf School and its instructors volunteer for Ocean Cure, a nonprofit dedicated to giving free surf lessons to medically fragile and at-risk youth and adults.
 Check Ocean Cure’s schedule for surf camps for Wounded Warriors, seniors, visually limited individuals, for people in wheelchairs and more.
-Wilmington’s three beaches in general are also incredibly accessible with multiple ADA-compliant beach access points, beach wheelchair rentals and beach mats.
+Plus, thanks to local groups, you can use one of several beach wheelchairs offered free of charge by the Carolina Beach Parks and Recreation Department.
+Reserve one for up to a week and pick it up on-site.

 LinvilleSee on mapTravelers in wheelchairs have been taking in the breathtaking vista views from the Mile High Swinging Bridge since an elevator was built in the Top Shop in 2010.
 And in 2023, Grandfather Mountain made more huge additions to its accessibility offerings: two ADA-accessible vehicles that open up opportunities for those in wheelchairs to take part in special events such as Grandfather by Night and Grandfather Glows, plus the nature park’s Meet the Bears and Paint with an Otter experiences.